 - 1. Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (maintained by The Central Depository (Pte) Limited), you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of Shares.
 If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
-Except for a member who is a Relevant Intermediary as defined under Section 181(6) of the Companies Act, a member of the Company entitled to attend and vote at the Live Webcast is entitled to appoint one (1) or two (2) proxies or the Chairman of the Meeting to attend and vote in his/her stead.
+Except for a member who is a Relevant Intermediary as defined under Section 181(6) of the Companies Act 1967 of Singapore, a member of the Company entitled to attend and vote at the AGM is entitled to appoint one (1) or two (2) proxies or the Chairman of the Meeting to attend and vote in his/her stead.
 A proxy need not be a member of the Company. - 3.
 Where a member, other than a Relevant Intermediary appoints two (2) proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
 A member who is a Relevant Intermediary is entitled to appoint more than two (2) proxies to attend, speak and vote at the AGM provided that each proxy is appointed to exercise the rights attached to different shares held by the members.
 In such event, the relevant intermediary shall submit a list of its proxies together with the information required in this proxy form to the Company. - 5.
 Completion and return of this instrument appointing a proxy shall not preclude a member from attending and voting at the AGM.
-Any appointment of a proxy or proxies shall be deemed to be revoked if a member pre-registers and attends the Live Webcast, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Live Webcast. - 6.
-The instrument appointing the proxy must be submitted to the Company in the following manner: - a. if by post, to the office of the Company's Share Registrar, at 30 Cecil Street, #19-08 Prudential Tower, Singapore 049712 (Opening Hours is 9:00 am to 5:00 pm, Mondays to Fridays (excluding Public Holidays); or - b. if sent by email to: shareregistry@incorp.asia.
+Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the AGM, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the AGM. - 6.
+The instrument appointing the proxy must be submitted to the Company in the following manner: - a. if by post, to the office of the Company's Share Registrar, at 30 Cecil Street, #19-08 Prudential Tower, Singapore 049712 (Opening Hours is 9.00 am to 5.00 pm, Mondays to Fridays (excluding Public Holidays); or - b. if sent by email to: shareregistry@incorp.asia.

-in either case, not less than 72 hours before the time for holding the AGM and at any adjournment thereof.
+In either case, by no later than 9:30 a.m. on 27 October 2023 being not less than 72 hours before the time for holding the AGM and at any adjournment thereof.